Frog911/Sitecore9U2-Commerce-Scaled/README.md

 SitecoreFundamentals: https://sitecore.myget.org/feed/sc-powershell/package/nuget/SitecoreFundamentals

 SitecoreInstallFramework: https://sitecore.myget.org/feed/sc-powershell/package/nuget/SitecoreInstallFramework

-# Assumptions:

-XConnect is up and running on CM server. **

 IIS and .NET Core is installed on all the servers where we are hosting following roles: